explosion/thinc/website/docs/api-layers.md

 A dense layer with a softmax activation.
 This is usually used as a prediction layer.
 Vectors produced by the softmax function sum to 1, and have values between 0 and 1, so each vector can be interpreted as a probability distribution.

-In contrast to the `Softmax` function, `Softmax_v2` also supports outputting unnormalized probabilities during inference.
+In contrast to the `Softmax` function, `Softmax_v2` also supports outputting unnormalized probabilities during inference by using `normalize_outputs=False` as an argument.
+This is useful when we are only interested in finding the top-k classes, but not their probabilities.
+Computing unnormalized probabilities is faster, because it skips the expensive normalization step.

 | Argument            | Type                               | Description                                                                                              |
 | ------------------- | ---------------------------------- | -------------------------------------------------------------------------------------------------------- |